 Staff were aware of the importance of privacy and confidentiality.
-The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
+The layout of reception and waiting areas provided limited privacy when reception staff were dealing with patients.
 Staff told us that if a patient asked for more privacy they would take them into another room.
-The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.
-However the principal dentist office was situated off the waiting room.
-We noted that this door was not secure when the dentist left the office to assist the student dentists.
-The practice manager agreed to ensure that the door was always left secure on receipt of this information.
+Staff did not leave personal information where other patients might see it.